TheRealChickon/ProjectMugetsuAutoMeditate/README.md

 1. Install the latest python Version.
 2. Download the latest release and unzip.
 3. Open cmd in the folder path and run ***"pip install -r requirements.txt"***
-4. Join the game and go to soul society.
+4. Join the game and go to soul society ( Use Senkaimon ).
-5. Open *test.py*
+5. Open *test.py*.